privacycg/storage-access-headers/README.md

 * `inactive`: the fetch's context has the `storage-access` permission, but has not opted into using it; and does not have unpartitioned cookie access through some other means.
 * `active`: the fetch's context has unpartitioned cookie access.

-The user agent may omit this header on same-site requests, since those requests cannot involve cross-site cookies.
+The user agent will omit this header on same-site requests, since those requests cannot involve cross-site cookies.
 The user agent must include this header on cross-site requests.

 If the user agent sends `Sec-Fetch-Storage-Access: inactive` on a given network request, it must also include the `Origin` header on that request.